h0nde/fbrute/README.md

 # fbrute
-For bruteforcing content on file-sharing websites, with support for multiple proxies.
+Tool for bruteforcing content on file-sharing websites, with support for multiple proxies.

 # Usage
 ```